-- A crane accident occurs during the operation of a Category 1, 2, 3, or 4 crane. - Rigging accidents are those that occur when gear and equipment identified in Section 14 is used by itself in a weight handling operation, or when covered gear is used with multi-purpose machines, MHE and equipment covered by NAVFAC P-300 in a weight handling operation. - Accidents that occur during the operation of entertainment hoists shall be classified as rigging accidents.
+- A crane accident occurs during the operation of a Category 1, 2, or 3 crane. - Rigging accidents are those that occur when gear and equipment identified in section 14 is used by itself in a weight handling operation, or when covered gear is used with multi-purpose machines, MHE and equipment covered by NAVFAC P-300 in a weight handling operation. - Accidents that occur during the operation of entertainment hoists shall be classified as rigging accidents.

+covered gear is used with multi-purpose machines, Material Handling Equipment (MHE) (for example, forklifts), and equipment covered by NAVFAC P-300 in a weight handling operation.

+In addition, accidents that occur during the operation of entertainment hoists shall be classified as rigging accidents.

+Significant Accidents

-RIGGING GEAR INSPECTION STUDENT GUIDE Significant Accidents A significant accident is an accident that typically has a greater potential to result in serious injury or substantial property damage.
-The following accident types are considered significant accidents: injuries regardless of severity, overloads, dropped loads, two-blocks, crane derailments, or contact with overhead electrical power lines.
-Other types of accidents that result in OPNAV Class A, B, C, or D reporting thresholds for material property damage are also considered significant accidents.
-Significant Accidents Significant accidents include: Injuries Overloads Dropped Loads Two-blocks Crane derailments Contact with overhead electrical power lines Crane Operating Envelope To define a crane accident, you must first understand the crane operating envelope.
-The operating envelope consists of any of the following elements: the crane (except a crane being operated in transit as defined in NAVFAC P-307 Appendix A), the operator, the riggers, signal persons, and crane walker, other personnel involved in the operation, the rigging gear between the hook and the load, the load, the crane's supporting structure (ground, rail, etc.), and the lift procedure.
-Crane Operating Envelope The crane operating envelope consists of any of the following elements: • the crane • the operator • the riggers, signal persons, and crane walker • other personnel involved in the operation • the rigging gear between the hook and the load • the load • the crane's supporting structure • the lift procedure
+A significant accident is an accident that typically has a greater potential to result in serious injury or substantial property damage.
+The following accident types are considered significant accidents: injuries regardless of severity, overloads, dropped loads, two-blocks, crane derailments, overturned cranes, or contact with overhead electrical power lines.
+Other types of accidents that result in OPNAV Class A. B. C, or D reporting thresholds for material property damage are also considered significant accidents.

+Significant Accidents

+Significant accidents include:

+- · Injuries

+- Overloads

+- · Dropped Loads

+- · Two-blocks

+- · Crane derailments

+- · Overturned cranes

+- · Contact with overhead electrical power lines

+Crane Operating Envelope

+In order to define a crane accident, you must first understand the crane operating envelope.
+The operating envelope consists of any of the following elements: the crane, the operator, the riggers, signal persons, and crane walker, other personnel involved in the operation, the rigging gear between the hook and the load, the load, the crane's supporting structure (ground, rail, etc.), and the lift procedure.

+Crane Operating Envelope

+The crane operating envelope consists of any of the following elements:

+- · the operator

+- · the riggers, signal persons, and crane walker

+- · other personnel involved in the operation

+- · the rigging gear between the hook and the load

+- · the load

+- · the crane's supporting structure

+- · the lift procedure

+Crane Accident Definition

+A crane accident occurs when any of the elements in the crane operating envelope fails to perform correctly during a crane operation, including operation during maintenance or testing, resulting in any of the following: personnel injury or death (Minor injuries that are inherent in any industrial operation, including strains and repetitive motion related injuries, shall be reported by the normal personnel injury reporting process of the activity in lieu of these requirements.

+operations shall be reported as unplanned occurrences in addition to the normal

+Personnel injuries occurring within the operating envelop not directly related to the weight handling

+Crane Accident Definition

+Occur when any of the elements in the crane operating envelope fails to perform correctly during a crane operation, including operation during maintenance or testing, resulting in any of the following:

+- · Personnel injury or death

+- · Material or equipment damage

+- · Dropped load

+- Derailment

+- · Two-blocking

+- Overload

+- Overturned crane

+- · Collision or avoidable contact

+personnel injury reporting process of the activity.), material or equipment damage, dropped load (including any part of the load or rigging gear and any item lifted with the load or rigging gear), derailment, two-blocking, overload (including load tests when the nominal test load is exceeded), overturned crane, and collision or avoidable contact between the load, crane, and/or other objects.
+Avoidable contact is defined as contact that would have been prevented with proper lift planning and execution.
+Simply briefing that contact will occur is not sufficient.